FOUNDATIONS OF BUILDING A STADIUM

 CURRENT AND FUTURE STADIUM DESIGN TRENDS

-While the traditional stadium design catered to families, modern stadiums to appeal to the 18-to-34-year-old demographic.
+While the traditional stadium design catered to families, modern stadiums appeal to the 18-to-34-year-old demographic.
 These younger individuals view going to a sporting event as a total entertainment experience that entails much more than watching a ball game.
 The design of newer facilities typically incorporates features such as pedestrian malls, entertainment plazas and concourses located outside the stadium that allow fans to dine, shop and socialize before and after the game.

 Today’s facilities also feature numerous seating environments that extend well beyond the standard stadium seat in the middle of a crowded row of spectators.
 Premium seating options include private suites that resemble living rooms and can accommodate 10-15 fans.
 These suites include a private entrance from the stadium concourse and have features such as buffets, bars, television monitors and computers with Internet access.
 Some stadiums even offer field suites located in the front row that place fans right on top of the action.

-Stadium amenities have also come a long way, regarding the variety of food options.
+Stadium amenities have also come a long way regarding the variety of food options.
 In addition to the hot dog, beer and bag of peanuts, most stadiums offer a broad range of high-end cuisine and craft beers and wine to cater to a younger, upscale crowd.
 Menu options at AT&T Stadium in Dallas, widely regarded as the crown jewel of NFL facilities, include everything from chicken fried quail to a brisket sandwich on pretzel bread smothered in melted onions, piquillo peppers and melted cheddar cheese.

 While the popularity of single-purpose stadiums continues, there are signs of an eventual return to the multipurpose concept.
 According to John Rhodes, Director of Sports, Recreation and Entertainment at the London office of HOK, the architectural firm largely responsible for creating the Camden Yards concept, the multipurpose design has been gaining traction across Europe over the past decade.
 Rhodes indicates there is an increasing shift toward developing more civic-type facilities that can host a wide range of sporting and community events.
 Sustainability has also become a critical factor in all new stadium projects to comply with LEED requirements.

 In a recent StarTalk Radio episode, Stadiums of the Future, Neil deGrasse Tyson dives into modern stadium designs and tech with co-hosts Gary O’Reilly and Chuck Nice and Benjamin Brillat of IBM Sports.
-Bejamin Brillat discusses how these advancements start right from when the stadium is just a hole in the ground.
+Benjamin Brillat discusses how these advancements start right from when the stadium is just a hole in the ground.
 They bury the conduit in the concrete right before it gets poured.
-Future designs will not only change the way fans experience a game, but it could also change the sport.
+Future designs will not only change the way fans experience a game, but they could also change the sport.

 LOCATING THE IDEAL STADIUM SITE